 A sagging cornice can mean deterioration in the supporting wood framing.
 Since the metal decoration is applied to the surface, check its anchoring to the wall.
 Minor deterioration can be quickly solved by properly preparing, priming, and painting the decoration.
-If more extensive repairs are needed, a local, skilled metal worker can fabricate replacement parts.
-But again, remember to communicate your desire to preserve the decoration.
+If more extensive repairs are remember to communicate your desire to preserve the decoration.